 5. Have a WHY that’s important enough to you

 This will be personal, but you need to identify WHY you want to get up in the morning.
 For me, it creates more time in the evenings to spend time with Tommy, relax, run errands, walk Maizey, and cook dinner.
 I also know that my most productive time is in the morning so if I have a lot of work to do or a blog deadline, I take advantage of my magic morning hours where I can crush work.
-I also really love the peace and quiet of the mornings, where it feels like I have the world to myself.
+I also really love the peace and quiet of the mornings, where no emails or messages are coming in, so I can actually get a little caught up.
 And I really, really love watching the sunrise.

 Whatever your WHY is, identify it and then create a visual reminder, whether it’s your running shoes, a sticky note with a written reminder that you put on your alarm, or a picture of your family.
 Then, when you’re tempted to hit snooze, you’ll be reminded of WHY you’re doing it.
 And for me, that’s enough.